OctopusDeploy/docs/docs/administration/authentication/authentication-providers/okta-authentication.md

 - remember things are case-sensitive
 - remember to remove or add slash characters - they matter too!

-### Check OpenID Connect metadata is working {#Oktaauthentication-CheckOpenIDConnectmetadataisworking}
+### Check OpenID Connect Metadata is Working {#Oktaauthentication-CheckOpenIDConnectmetadataisworking}

 You can see the OpenID Connect metadata by going to the Issuer address in your browser adding `/.well-known/openid-configuration` to the end.
 In our example this would have been something like `https://dev-xxxxxx.oktapreview.com/.well-known/openid-configuration`

-### Inspect the contents of the security token {#Oktaauthentication-Inspectthecontentsofthesecuritytoken}
+### Inspect the Contents of the Security Token {#Oktaauthentication-Inspectthecontentsofthesecuritytoken}

 Perhaps the contents of the security token sent back by Okta aren't exactly the way Octopus expected, especially certain claims which may be missing or named differently.
 This will usually result in the Okta user incorrectly mapping to a different Octopus User than expected.
 The best way to diagnose this is to inspect the JSON Web Token (JWT) which is sent from Okta to Octopus via your browser.
 To inspect the contents of your security token: